Robert F. Kennedy's 1948 visit to Palestine: Trip and dispatches

 Israel declared its independence on May 14, 1948.
 The dispatches that Kennedy wrote in Palestine were published in The Boston Post on June 3–6, 1948.
 The first one, titled "British Hated by Both Sides", immediately attracted attention to the reports.

 Following are quotations from Kennedy's dispatches:

 The Arabs are most concerned about the great increase in the Jews in Palestine: 80,000 in 1948.
 The Arabs have always feared this encroachment and maintain that the Jews will never be satisfied with just their section of Palestine, but will gradually move to overpower the rest of the country and will eventually move onto the enormously wealthy oil lands.
 They are determined that the Jews will never get the toehold that would be necessary for the fulfillment of that policy ...

 The Jews point with pride to the fact that over 500,000 Arabs, in the 12 years between 1932-1944, came into Palestine to take advantage of living conditions existing in no other Arab state ...

 If a Jewish state is formed it will be the only remaining stabilizing factor in the near and far [sic for Near and Middle] East.

 Kennedy dismissed Western fears that Israel might turn communist as "fanatically absurd" and argued that the United States and Britain might soon "be looking to a Jewish state to preserve a toehold in that part of the world."

+Impact

+In a 1964 speech in Westchester, Kennedy bolstered his pro-Israel credentials to a largely Jewish crowd and referred to his 1948 visit:

+“I was involved in that war," Kennedy said, "I took a tank from Tel Aviv to Jerusalem.
+I was one of a few who said Israel was going to get her independence because of her courage and determination.”